chenzhe142/front-end-engineer-interview-questions/README.md

 Further reading:
 - [stack overflow - what is event bubbling and capturing?](http://stackoverflow.com/questions/4616694/what-is-event-bubbling-and-capturing)

+### - why do you want to prevent event bubbling?

 ### - event delegation.

+If there are many elements inside one parent, and you want to handle events on them - don’t bind handlers to each element.
+Instead, bind the single handler to their parent, and get the child from e.target || e.srcElement.

 Assume we have an unordered list.
 We want to output the text when we click on the list element.
 Note that we may add/delete list elements.